SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

 # Page Size and Layout

+Proceedings are printed on and should be prepared for US Letter paper (8.5&nbsp;in &times; 11&nbsp;in).
 All material of each page of the final (non-preprint) paper should fit within a rectangle of 7&nbsp;in &times; 9&nbsp;in, beginning 1&nbsp;in from the top of the page and 0.75&nbsp;in from the left of the page.

 The text should be in two 3.333&nbsp;in; columns separated by a 0.333&nbsp;in space.